Jaime Bourbonnais: Playing career

-Participated in The National Women's Under-18 Championship winning Gold, where she was named the top defenseman.

-Hockey Canada

-With Canada's Under-22/Development Team, Bourbonnais captured a Silver medal at the 2017 Nations Cup.

-NCAA

 During her freshman season with the Cornell Big Red, Bourbonnais finishing tied for third on the team in points with 16.
 She finished the season selected for ECAC Hockey All-Rookie Team as well as a Honorable Mention All-Ivy.

-After her sophomore season, Bourbonnais was selected for the Second Team All-ECAC and First Team All-Ivy.
+After her second year, Bourbonnais was selected for the Second Team All-ECAC and First Team All-Ivy.
 She was also awarded Cornell's Tompkins Girls Hockey Association Cub Club Mentor honor.

 Bourbonnais finished her junior season second in the nation for points amongst defensemen and fourth in the nation for assists and goals per game.
 After the 2018–19 season, Bourbonnais was awarded ECAC Best Defenseman after she recorded 29 points and led the team in Plus/Minus.
 She was also named to the First Team All-ECAC.

+On September 18, 2023, Bourbonnais was drafted in the second round, 9th overall, by PWHL New York in the 2023 PWHL Draft.
+She signed a three-year deal with the club in November 2023.

+International play

+Bourbonnais has represented Canada at the under-18 and senior levels.
+In her lone junior-level appearance at the 2016 IIHF World Women's U18 Championship, she won a silver medal.